swingerman/lovelace-fluid-level-background-card/README.md

 5. set the dsired color for the fluid leve
 6. set the desired color for the background
 7. set actions.
 Note: as this card is a wrapper only set actions if you aim to interact with the level entity, otherwise set actions to none.

+## Use sensor value instead percentage

+If you want to use a sensor value instead of a percentage, you can use the `full_value` property to set the maximum value of the sensor.
+The card will then calculate the percentage based on the sensor value and the `full_value` property.

 ## Support